Interested in automatic updating?

 - Compliance with the latest scheme regulations.

 - Less risk because the steps from one release to the next are small compared to a manual updating situation where releases are skipped.

 - Convenience.
 You don't have to do anything.

 We divide your terminal fleet into four batches:

 In batch 1, we update less than 5% of your terminals to the newest beta firmware version to monitor its performance.

 If any issues are discovered, we fix them before releasing the first stable version in batch 2.
-This is the final round of beta testing and replaces the old Flex Beta program.

 Next, at the start of a work week, usually within a few days after publishing the release notes, we push the first stable release to the terminals in batch 2.
 Unlike batch 1, issues discovered in this phase will not be fixed until the next firmware version.